Amit Kothari

 The question is always the same: “How do we get everyone on one platform?”

 The answer isn’t just picking a vendor.
 It’s building a system where the approved option is so good, so accessible, and so deeply embedded in the workflow that going around it feels like more effort than using it.
+That requires an actual AI governance framework, not just a vendor decision.
 And then making sure the technical controls catch anyone who tries anyway.

 The 665-tool problem nobody sees coming

-Harmonic Security analysed 22.4 million prompts flowing through enterprise environments and the findings are genuinely alarming.
+Harmonic Security analysed 22.4 million prompts flowing through enterprise environments and what they found is deeply alarming.
 They found 665 distinct GenAI tools in active use across their client base.
 Not 6.
 Not 60.
 Six hundred and sixty-five.

 Most IT teams I talk to guess their exposure at maybe 5 to 10 tools.
 The reality is two orders of magnitude worse.

-IBM’s Cost of a Data Breach report found shadow AI breaches took an average of 247 days to detect.
-That’s six days longer than traditional breaches.
-By the time you discover the exposure, the damage has been compounding for eight months.
+IBM’s Cost of a Data Breach report found breaches involving shadow AI ran an average of 247 days from identification to containment.
+That’s six days longer than the global average.
+By the time you contain the exposure, the damage has been compounding for eight months.

 Why vendor standardization beats vendor governance